 The popular football video game was first released in 1988 and initially featured Pro Football Hall of Fame former player turned broadcaster John Madden on the cover.
 In 1999, Electronic Arts started the trend of selecting one NFL player to appear on the cover, thus starting the Madden NFL cover athlete tradition.
 Garrison Hearst was the first to take the cover from Madden, appearing on the video game in 1999.

 Just like NCAA Football cover athletes, the football players who have appeared on Madden NFL received a great honor that will be remembered for years to come.
 Vote up the best Madden NFL covers below.

 Bringing joy to an area devastated by Hurricane Katrina, Drew Brees and the New Orleans Saints won their first Super Bowl in 2010.
 As one bonus for the accomplishment, Brees was named the cover athlete for Madden NFL 2011.18868Great cover?

 The Lions wide receiver was featured in the Madden Ultimate Team 10 collection.
 Strangely, though, he was added as a free safety, not a wide receiver.21092Great cover?

 Ultimately EA Sports split the honor, leaving Sanders as the cover athlete for the XBox 360 and PlayStation 3 versions of the game, while going with Peterson for the next generation consoles, XBox One and PlayStation 4.22199Great cover?

 Fierce linebacker Ray Lewis of the Baltimore Ravens was honored with the Madden NFL 2005 selection as one of the best at his position in the history of the game.
-Among other awards, Lewis helped the Ravens win Super Bowl XXXV and became the first linebacker to be selected as the Super Bowl MVP.18576Great cover?
+Among other awards, Lewis helped the Ravens win Super Bowl XXXV and became only the second linebacker to be selected as the Super Bowl MVP.18576Great cover?